A laser plasma soliton fusion scheme

 On the other hand, the fusion output energy is

-where $\eta_s$ is the efficiency factor that takes into account the erosion of the intensity of the soliton during propagation and $\epsilon_{DT}=17.6{\rm MeV}$ is the energy released per DT fusion. $N_{D/T}$ is the total number of D and T fuels within the plasma column swept by the propagating soliton with velocity $v_s$ within its lifetime $\tau_s$, that is,
+where $P_{\rm DT/pB}$ is the probability of fusion per tritium or boron in the soliton and $\epsilon_{DT/pB}=17.6/8.7{\rm MeV}$ is the energy released per DT/pB fusion. $N_{\rm D/p}$ is the total number of deuterium/proton nuclei within the effective volume $V_s$ of the soliton during its lifetime, that is,